 Mike Kelly joined Red Hat Inc. as CIO in August 2016, saying that he was drawn to the open source software vendor for what he calls its "open and uber-collaborative" culture and the opportunity to forge best practices for digital transformation.

-Similar to 2018 plans of CIO colleagues at other companies, Kelly's list of priorities for the new year include projects meant to move his organization off older technologies and onto more modern platforms.
+Similar to 2018 plans of CIO colleagues at other companies, Kelly's list of priorities for the year include projects meant to move his organization off older technologies and onto more modern platforms.

-"My first responsibility is making sure the company runs as effectively as it can and that we're preparing ourselves for what we have today and for what's in the future," he said.
+"My responsibility is making sure the company runs as effectively as it can and that we're preparing ourselves for what we have today and for what's in the future," he said.